 It isn’t always easy to know whether your employees and coworkers feel highly motivated at work or not.
 They may seem happy and excited to come to work, but in reality, there may be some hindrances that aren’t allowing them to reach their full potential.
 What we do know is that employee motivation matters – Highly engaged businesses see a 20% increase in sales and a 10% increase in customer ratings compared to businesses with low engagement levels (officevibe).
-With tools like an organizational intranet, there are multiple ways to show that leadership cares about your development and happiness.
+With tools like an organizational intranet, there are multiple ways to motivate employees and show that leadership cares about their development and happiness.

-Your intranet is a fantastic tool to directly and indirectly point employees in the right direction for learning and growth.
+Your intranet is a fantastic tool to, directly and indirectly, point employees in the right direction for learning and growth.
 You can set up an online training calendar to house your classes available for signup, learning materials like videos and documents, and create tests with question banks.
-You may also want to convey employee development offerings such as external courses or diplomas that you subsidize, or use your calendar to highlight upcoming development conferences.
+You may also want to convey employee development offerings such as external courses or diplomas that you subsidize or use your calendar to highlight upcoming development conferences.
 Finally, make your training site fun and inviting (maybe offer rewards for top scores) so that employees actively want to engage in training during their own time or any downtime.

 There’s nothing more de-motivating than a missed opportunity.
-If I’ve been waiting for a chance to move into a new role and then suddenly find out this role was not only created earlier, but already filled, I’ll likely not be overly impressed with the level of advancement communication at work.
+If I’ve been waiting for a chance to move into a new role and then suddenly find out this role was not only created earlier but already filled, I’ll likely not be overly impressed with the level of advancement communication at work.
 Make sure to keep people informed using your job openings tool to display internal job postings.
-Create the job, add a description, salary, and a start/close time, and you can even promote these openings or subscribe people and groups to get notified of new postings.
+Create the job, add a description, salary, and a start/close time, and you can even promote these openings or subscribe to people and groups to get notified of new postings.

-This final point may be lesser known and intuitive, but motivation can even be reduced if employees don’t know what they are doing at work!
-Unclear roles and responsibilities can be stressful because your team members don’t understand how they fit into the team, resulting in difficulty in finding that ‘task significance’ – the degree to which people feel motivated by being able to see the difference that their job makes (Thoughtful Leader).
-This is another great use-case for your team sites: add resources, job tools, tasks, assignments, projects, and anything else that helps define that team or department’s role within the organization.
+This final point may be lesser-known and intuitive, but motivation can even be reduced if employees don’t know what they are doing at work!
+Unclear roles and responsibilities can be stressful because your team members don’t understand how they fit into the team, resulting in difficulty finding that ‘task significance’ – the degree to which people feel motivated by being able to see the difference that their job makes (Thoughtful Leader).
+This is another excellent use-case for your team sites: add resources, job tools, tasks, assignments, projects, and anything else that helps define that team or department’s role within the organization.